 How To Help Children Get Better After A Concussion?

 Most children will make a complete recovery in a short period with proper care.
-The child may have tiredness, irritability, and memory problems during the recovery phase, and you should support them and help them deal with the problem.
+The child may have tiredness, irritability, impulse control issues, and memory problems during the recovery phase, and you should support them and help them deal with the problem.
 Your encouragement and support could make them feel better and help them understand that these changes are temporary and are caused due to their brain healing from injury.

 The following ways may help your child feel better during the recovery phase after concussion (8).